AlexCortiella/mywebsite/_posts/2020-04-17-cubesat-revolution.markdown

   caption: Photo by AUTHOR
   caption_url: link to pic author
 ---
-<p>Space-based observations have transformed our understanding of Earth, the solar system and the universe we live in.
+Space-based observations have transformed our understanding of Earth, the solar system and the universe we live in.
 During the past decades, driven by our need of exploration and answering increasingly complicated  questions, space observations have become more sophisticated and costly, in the order of billion of dollars.
 Gathering data from satellites has been crucial not only for scientific research, but also for companies and businesses interested in extracting important information for their internal operations.
-Although sophisticated missions requiring large and heavy spacecraft will continue in the future, small satellites with affordable costs are gaining popularity among research centers and companies as an alternative to answer scientific questions and providing relevant data in a rapid, more affordable manner.</p>
+Although sophisticated missions requiring large and heavy spacecraft will continue in the future, small satellites with affordable costs are gaining popularity among research centers and companies as an alternative to answer scientific questions and providing relevant data in a rapid, more affordable manner.

 ## CubeSat?
 What is that?